- Alcohol & Other Drugs

 You are here to be a student, but we know that there is much more to your day to day life than going to class and working on homework.
 The Health & Wellness Unit has a wide variety of services and resources available to meet your general health needs.
 We have provided, below, some information on some of the most common general health topics.
 If the information you are seeking is not listed please feel free to contact us, 701-777-2097, UND.hwhub@UND.edu.
-You are also welcome to browse our Quick Links, which will lead you to credible websites.

 Here are the top ten things UND students say impact their academic success:

 - Extracurricular activities

 You may have heard that college is all about getting little sleep, taking naps, and drinking tons of coffee and energy drinks.
 Some may choose to make these choices, but it certainly is not a requirement for graduation!
 In fact, you will likely perform better academically if you make sure to get enough sleep (which likely will mean consuming caffeine only in moderation).

 Here are few tips:

 - Keep a sleeping routine by going to bed at the same time, including the weekends.
 By being consistent with your sleep, your brain will rejuvenate faster and better.

 - Make more time for sleeping by getting at least 7-9 hours of sleep.